kpischke/Micohack_prep/README.md

-# RTP-microhack
+# prepare for the Microhack
-A Github repository for the Azure CycleCloud RTP MicroHack
+Github repository for the Azure CycleCloud RTP MicroHack from Kai Neuffer

 # Contents
 [Scenario](#scenario)